Do You Buy Gemstones?

-Of course!
+Unfortunately, we DO NOT buy loose gemstones.
 Our network of buyers are currently in the market for AAA rated gemstones set within precious metal.
-If you are looking to sell a loose gemstone, please call (888) 465-3860.

 When we look at gemstones there are a couple of variables we take into account.
-The value of the gemstone depends on its size and quality and whether or not it is natural or heat treated.
+The value of the gemstone depends on its size, quality and whether or not it is natural or heat treated.
 These aren't variables that an untrained eye will be able to notice, but don't worry, we have you covered.
-Our GIA Graduates are well studied in gemstones and diamonds and are dedicated to accurately evaluating your gemstones.

 Interested in learning more, here are some basics on the tools we use to assess your gemstone.